joelhawksley/identity/components-2020/slides.md

 ## Decorators

-^ First time I saw it
+^ One abstraction is decorators

 ^ First job, a consultancy